aproinov/openhim/docs/index.rst

 Community
 ---------

-Join our vibrant community on [Our Forum](https://path_to_opencompilation_forum).
+Join our vibrant community on `Our Forum <https://openhim.rtfd.io>`_.
 Here, discussions about new tools, updates, and best practices take place.
 Your feedback and insights can shape the future of Open Compilation!

 License
 -------

-Open Compilation is licensed under the [MIT License](https://path_to_license_page).
+Open Compilation is licensed under the [MIT License](https://opensource.org/license/mit/).